shekhar-patil/shekhar-patil.github.io/blog/2025-08-20-google-interview-experience/index.md

 ## What I Gained

-The whole process took almost **3 months**, and in that time:
+The whole process took almost **3-4 months**, and in that time:

-- I moved from **Ruby** to **Golang** (Read my [Golang journey here](https://www.shekharpatil.tech/docs/golang/intro))
+- I moved from **Ruby** to **Golang** (You can start Golang Here https://www.shekharpatil.tech/docs/golang/intro)
-- I developed a strong understanding of system design and data structures
+- I developed a strong understanding of low level system design and data structures
-- I solved hundreds of problems and built my [DSA Roadmap](https://www.shekharpatil.tech/docs/data-structures-and-algorithms/dsa-roadmap)
+- I solved hundreds of problems and built my roadmap here https://www.shekharpatil.tech/docs/data-structures-and-algorithms/dsa-roadmap
 - I learned what top-tier companies really look for: correctness, speed, clarity, and optimality

 ---